Introduction

 • A person with dementia may express feelings of loneliness or isolation.
 This may happen if your loved one has lost interest in their hobbies, friends, or family or feels bored, depressed, or anxious.
 It may also happen if they have trouble relating to or communicating with others, feel out of place, or feel unwanted at home.

 • You notice a significant decline in their physical health.
 This may happen if your loved one loses weight, has poor appetite, or suffers from chronic pain or fatigue.
-It may also happen if they have frequent infections, falls, or hospitalizations or develop new or worsening medical conditions.
+It may also happen if they have frequent , falls, or hospitalizations or develop new or worsening medical conditions.

 Deciding to transition to assisted living or nursing care is never easy, but it can be the kindest choice for ensuring the well-being and dignity of your loved one.
 Assisted living or nursing care can provide a safe, comfortable, and stimulating environment for your loved one, where they can receive the care, attention, and support they need.
 They can also offer social, recreational, and educational activities that enrich their lives and keep them engaged.
 They can also provide respite, relief, and resources for you and your family and help you maintain a positive and meaningful relationship with your loved one.